User interface basics

 The simplest integration paths are to use payment links, or an ecommerce plugin if you use the associated ecommerce platform.

 Our mobile SDKs offer a seamless integration with Android, iOS, and React Native applications.
-However, you can use the HPP or EPP in a mobile app too.
+However, you can use the web SDK or hosted payment page within a mobile app too.